 - How other representative or agents may or may not be involved

 - How the employees’ personal information will be protected

 - How often the plan will be reviewed

 - How the plan will be provided in a format that respects the individuals needs due to a disability.

 Our process for the development of a return to work process for employees with disabilities who have been absent due to their disability and require accommodations to return to work will;

 - Outline the steps we will take to facilitate the employees return to work

 - Use their individual accommodation plans – where it exists – as part of the process

-The Brimell Group will provide training to employees, volunteers and others who deal with the public or other third parties on their behalf.
+Brimell Toyota will provide training to employees, volunteers and others who deal with the public or other third parties on their behalf.
 Individuals in the following positions will be trained: